-In this post, we investigate what seismology is, how it plays a role in saving lives all over the world by examining the events of natural disasters such as the volcanic eruption of Cumbre Vieja as well as how Peli helps seismologists.
+In this post, we investigate what seismology is and how it plays a role in saving lives all over the world by examining the events of natural disasters such as the volcanic eruption of Cumbre Vieja.
+We also explore how Peli helps seismologists with Peli cases.

 As some of our readers will know, Peli Products has its corporate headquarters located in Spain.
 One of the major news stories in Spain recently was the volcanic eruption of Cumbre Vieja on the island of La Palma in the Canary Islands.